 Docking was an extremely tight manoeuvre which required a port authority tug to push hard on our starboard stern to enable us to turn a tight corner into the berth.

-We’ll never forget those first adrenalin charged moments arriving in New York, moments which were sizzling with expectancy and anticipation about what we would experience in one of the world’s most famous cities.
+We’ll never forget those first adrenalin charged moments arriving in New York, moments which were sizzling with expectancy and anticipation about what we would experience in one of the world’s most famous cities in just 2 days.

 Hop on Hop off Bus